Mitchell WerBell III: Death and courtroom poisoning claim

 In the 1989 Cotton Club murder case of Roy Radin, Arthur Michael Pascal, then owner of a Beverly Hills security firm, testified that prosecution witness William Rider, Flynt's former brother-in-law and private security agent, "told him of poisoning soldier of fortune Mitchell WerBell III in 1983 in order to take over WerBell's counterterrorist school based in Atlanta.
-Pascal said that Rider and...
-Flynt, poured four to six ounces of a digoxin, a powerful heart relaxant, into WerBell's drink during a cocktail party at Flynt's Los Angeles mansion.
-WerBell, 65, a security consultant for Flynt... died of a heart attack at UCLA Medical Center a few days later."
+Pascal said that Rider and Flynt poured four to six ounces of a digoxin, a powerful heart relaxant, into WerBell's drink during a cocktail party at Flynt's Los Angeles mansion.
+WerBell, 65, a security consultant for Flynt, died of a heart attack at UCLA Medical Center a few days later."
 Flynt and his attorney, Alan Isaacman, were in Bangkok and "unavailable for comment, according to a Hustler magazine spokeswoman".
 "Isaacman characterized an earlier Rider claim of a Flynt-paid murder contract as 'fantasy.'"
 Rider passed a polygraph test regarding "possible involvement in homicides," according to courtroom testimony.
-Pascal was later arraigned on a murder charge due to tapes Rider provided investigators.
+Pascal was later arraigned on a murder charge in 1991 due to tapes Rider provided investigators.
+In 1993, Pascal pleaded guilty to killing a prostitute.